 repository.apache-mynewt-core: Defines the repository information for the

 vers=1-latest: Defines the repository version.
-This string will use the latest code in the 'Master' github branch.
-To use the latest version in the develop branch, just change it to
+This string will use the latest stable version in the 'Master' github branch.
+To use the latest version in the master branch, just change it to

 Repositories are versioned collections of packages.